AikoMidori/steam-library/README.md

-# Steam Friends Skin
+# Steam Library
 This is a modified version for the new steam library interface.

-Update, many more colors have been added for you to try out!
+How To install: